Wind tunnels

 modern spacecraft and airplane is

-tested on the ground first in a wind tunnel: a tube-like building
+tested on the ground first in a wind tunnel: a pipe-like building

 through which air blasts at very high speed.